Dynamic Bayesian network of dermatologic and mental conditions, Scientific Reports (2024)

 3. We construct a consensus graph that contains only those arcs that appear in a large proportion of the learned graphs, with a data-driven inclusion threshold.

-The consensus graph produces by the code above is the following.
+The consensus graph produced by the code above is the following.

-The labels of the nodes here and in the following are abbreviated for readability.
+We abbreviate the labels of the nodes here and in the following for readability.

 original names (time 0) abbreviations (time 0) original names (time 1) abbreviations (time 1)